lewissbaker/cppcoro/README.md

 ## `single_consumer_async_auto_reset_event`

-This class provides an async synchronisation primitive that allows a single coroutine to wait until the event is signalled by a call to the `set()` method.
+This class provides an async synchronization primitive that allows a single coroutine to wait until the event is signalled by a call to the `set()` method.

 Once the coroutine that is awaiting the event is released by either a prior or subsequent call to `set()`